DoyinFanimo/Assessment/README.md

 Specflow - was used to write the feature in a BDD format which is enables collaboration between technical and non-technical parties in the business because of the conversational style

-Page Object Model - This is useful as it makes the codes reusable and easily maintained
+Page Object Model - This is useful as it makes the codes reusable and easily maintained.
+It improve readability and reduces code duplication